How addictive is Twitter and LinkedIn

-Social media channels are part of everyday life for many of us both personally and in business.
+Social media channels such as Twitter and LinkedIn are part of everyday life for many of us.
+Both personally and in business.
 How we reach our friends and business partners has changed massively over the past few years.

 I truly did not want to use Twitter and remember saying so back in 2012 when asked to look at “tweeting” for Amshire.
-My thoughts were that Twitter etc., was for the youngsters and certainly not for me.
+My thoughts were Twitter etc., was for the youngsters and certainly not for me.
+How wrong was I?

-However, I’m so pleased with myself that through my efforts I have managed to gain as many followers as Amshire now have via Twitter and hoping to do the same with LinkedIn.
+However, because of my efforts Amshire now have many, many more followers via Twitter.
+I’m hoping to do the same with LinkedIn.
 I have taken guidance on the best way to tweet and loved the conversations, help, and advice, but more importantly the encouragement from my new friends via Twitter.

-The most important thing I feel which must be remembered though, is that “social media” is all about connecting with people; people like to buy from people and they like to see who is behind a business.
+The most important thing to remember, is “social media” is all about connecting with people; people like to buy from people and they like to see who is behind a business.
 I like to think it’s simply another tick in the ‘trust’ box.

-This week we applied and entered the Theo Paphitis #SBS Winners Power Leaderboard by Social Marketme TV at number 34!
+This week we entered the Theo Paphitis #SBS Winners Power Leaderboard by Social Marketme TV at number 34!
 Impressive eh?

-Now how many tweets have I got to read and respond to, as well as connections to check on?
+Now how many tweets have I got to read and respond to, as well as connections to check upon?